NREL/ATHENA-sumo/README.md

-# ATHENA Modeling: Simulation with SUMO
+# ATHENA MODELING: SIMULATION WITH SUMO
 ### Contributors:
 Juliette Ugirumurera <Juliette.Ugirumurera@nrel.gov>.
 <br>
 & Joseph Severino: <Joseph.Severino@nrel.gov>

-## Type Of Repo: Config/Analysis Repo
+## THIS IS A CONFIG/ANALYSIS REPO

 ### The following are contained in this repository